 At Rejuvenation Clinics of Australia you will receive care from doctors and nurses who have extensive, ongoing training in injection techniques for the best results and the utmost safety.
 Since our establishment in the year 2000, we’ve delivered thousands of dermal filler treatments, and we offer complimentary consultations and follow-up visits to ensure that you are well-informed and confident in your treatment, and happy with your result.

 Unfortunately, we do not perform this treatment if you are pregnant or breastfeeding.
 Although dermal fillers are generally regarded as safe, medical ethics preclude us as a responsible clinic from providing injectable treatments during pregnancy or while breastfeeding.

-We will be happy to welcome you into our clinic for anti-wrinkle injections after your pregnancy and breastfeeding period are complete.
+We will be happy to welcome you into our clinic for injectable treatments after your pregnancy and breastfeeding periods are complete.